tstmar/rs/README.md

 1, python rs.py

-(make sure you can acess reelshort.com with browser, if not, then set up vpn firstly.)
+(make sure you can acess reelshort.com with browser, if not, set up vpn firstly.)

 the result would be logged into csv files with timestamp as the filename.